facebook/react-native-website/docs/the-new-architecture/using-codegen.md

 # Using Codegen

-This guide teaches how to configure **Codegen**, and how to invoke it manually for each platform, and describes the generated code.
+This guide teaches how to:

+- Configure **Codegen**.
+- Invoke it manually for each platform.

+It also describes the generated code.

 ## Prerequisites